Modernize Your Point-of-Care Technology

 Outdated equipment slows staff, increases risk, and drains resources.
 The Alliance helps hospitals secure RHTP funding to replace critical tools and extend the life of their technology.

-Bringing Rural Hospitals Up to Modern Standards.
+Bringing Rural Hospitals Up to Modern Standards

 For many rural hospitals, outdated tools present a significant challenge.
 Worn carts, broken arms, and aging monitors make it harder for providers to do their jobs and for hospitals to keep pace with modern standards.